polterguy/polterguy.github.io/tutorials/expressions/index.md

 > Lambda expressions is a graph object query language

+An expression always starts out with an _"identity"_ node, being its initial set of node(s) that the first iterator will start out having as its input.
+This is normally the node that declares the expression as its value.
+For our above example, this is the **[get-value]** node.

 You could probably get away with only understanding a handful of iterators, so let's go through the most important ones.